Timothy C. Hain, MD • Page last modified: May 10, 2023

 1. Hair cell death: Conventional thought is that repeated attacks of Meniere's kills hair cells in the inner ear.
 This is a gradual process over years, but frequently resulting in unilateral functional deafness.
 Cochlear (hearing) hair cells are the most sensitive.
 Vestibular hair cells seem more resilient but there is also a slow decline in the caloric response in the diseased ear over roughly 15 years (Stahle et al, 1991).

 2. Mechanical changes to the ear.
 Mechanical disruption of the inner ear is also likely with dilation of the utricle and saccule of the ear being a well known pathological finding.
 The saccule may dilate so that in later stages, it is adherent to the underside of the stapes footplate.
 This mechanical disruption and distortion of normal inner ear structures may result in the gradual onset of a chronic unsteadiness, even when patients are not having attacks.
 The periodic dilation and shrinkage of the utricle is also a reasonable explanation for periodic attacks of another inner ear disorder, BPPV.
-Finally, it also seems likely that there may be rupture of the suspensory system for the membranous labyrinth.
+Finally, it also seems likely that there may be rupture of the suspensory system for the membranous labyrinth, related to vestibular atelectasis.
 This might create some mechanical instability of the utricle and saccule and consequently some chronic unsteadiness.

 Studies have shown that Meniere's disease affects about 200 out of 100,000 people (or in other words, 2/1000).
 This is roughly the same prevalence as multiple sclerosis (MS).
 The majority of people with Meniere's disease are over 40 years of age, with equal distribution between males and females.
 Interestingly, the Framingham study found that 2/100 people believe they have Meniere's disease in the US, suggesting that misdiagnosis is far more common than the correct diagnosis. (click here for more)